Lisa Weagle: Post Olympics (2018–2020)

-Team Jones (2020–present)
+Team Jones (2020–2022)

 On March 18, 2020, Team Jennifer Jones announced that Weagle would join the team of Jones, Kaitlyn Lawes, Jocelyn Peterman, and Dawn McEwen in a five-player rotation.
 Weagle played for the team when they won their lone event of the abbreviated 2020–21 season at the 2020 Stu Sells Oakville Tankard.
 The 2021 Manitoba Scotties were cancelled due to the COVID-19 pandemic in Manitoba, so Curl Manitoba appointed the Jones rink to represent Manitoba at the 2021 Scotties Tournament of Hearts.
 A pregnant Dawn McEwen opted to stay at home, allowing Weagle to be the full-time lead on the team.
 At the 2021 Hearts, the team finished with a 9–3 record, putting them in a third place tiebreaker match against Alberta, skipped by Laura Walker.
 Alberta defeated Manitoba 9–8 to advance to the semifinal.
 Weagle shot 90% at the tournament (the highest out of all players) and was named to the first all-star team as a result.
 A month later, Weagle was back in the bubble to compete with her mixed doubles partner John Epping at the 2021 Canadian Mixed Doubles Curling Championship.
 The pair qualified for the playoffs with a 5–1 record and defeated Val Sweeting and Marc Kennedy in the round of 12.
 They then lost to Laura Walker and Kirk Muyres in the round of 8, eliminating them from contention.
 Weagle ended her season with Team Jones at the only two Grand Slam events of the abbreviated season, also held in the Calgary bubble.
 The team missed the playoffs at both the 2021 Champions Cup and the 2021 Players' Championship.

 Team Jones qualified for the playoffs in each of their first four tour events; however, they were not able to qualify for any finals.
 At the first Grand Slam of the season, the 2021 Masters, the team was able to reach the final before losing to Tracy Fleury in a 9–7 match.
 They then missed the playoffs at the 2021 National two weeks later.